raymondhonsumchiu/VARpedia/README.md

 _CODE_

 skins.progressindicator - "fx-progress-circle" made by torakiki from https://github.com/torakiki/fx-progress-circle
-Licensed under an Apache 2.0 license
+Licensed under an Apache 2.0 license, and adapted for this project.

+This product uses the Flickr API but is not endorsed or certified by SmugMug, Inc.